bduval2/ovaview-app/Architecture.md

 The tradeoffs for this architectural design decision affects user convenience.

 * No possibility of data retrieval in the case of a user losing their identification code and have not opted in for account recovery.
+* No username to identify users in database means that everything is encrypted using AES, leading to less efficient data pulls.

+One alternative to this encryption method is the traditional end-to-end encryption where both the sender (data subject) and receiver (OvaView) both hold the encryption key.
+This alternative was rejected because of one main disadvantage.

+* No fail-safe preventing server from decrypting data subjects' information.
+* More vulnerabilities revealed by one more entity holding the encryption key.

+Our decision to create a dichotomy where the server is unable to decrypt data creates less flexibility, but increased security.
+The privacy benefits include the following aspects.

+* Peace of mind for user knowing any entity not holding the unique identifier is unable to read data.
+* Increased simplicity to secure all possible vulnerabilities.

 ### Exclusion of Third Party Cookies